 Be confident about your retirement.
 Find an investing pro in your area today.

-The company’s board of directors makes the call on how the company pays its dividends and how frequently they’re paid out—monthly, quarterly (most common in the U.S.), or annually.
+But not all stocks pay dividends.
+And not all dividend stocks are paid in cash.
+The company’s board of directors makes the call on how the company pays its dividends and how frequently they’re paid out—monthly, quarterly (most common in the U.S.) or annually.
 The catch is that the board also has to get shareholder approval on the distribution of the dividends through a vote.
+That means the same people potentially receiving dividends are the same people voting on how they are given out.

 Types of Dividends

-- Qualified: If you’ve owned the stock for more than 60 days before the ex-dividend date (or ex-date)—aka the day that determines your eligibility to receive the dividend—and the dividend was paid by a U.S. company or qualified foreign corporation, that dividend is qualified.
+- Qualified: Basically, you need to own the stock for a while before it’s considered qualified.
+In technical—and pretty confusing!—terms: You need to own the stock for more than 60 days before the ex-dividend date (or ex-date)—aka the day that determines your eligibility to receive the dividend.
+The dividend also has to be paid by a U.S. company or qualified foreign corporation.
 Qualified dividends get better tax rates because they’re actually taxed at long-term capital gain rates rather than income tax rates.1

 - Unqualified: Also known as ordinary dividends, these dividends are unqualified because you didn’t own the stock for more than 60 days before the ex-date.
 These dividends are taxed at your regular income tax rate.